-Astir Palace hotel covers a major plot area of the Vouliagmeni peninsula.
+Four Seasons Astir Palace Hotel Athens covers a major plot area of Vouliagmeni peninsula.
 It has a large adjacent area covered with pine trees.
-It has several restaurants at the premises including an extension of the world famous Nobu.

-The neighboring public Astir beach belongs to the hotel group as well.
-Astir Palace was opened in 1958 and since then served as one of the attraction points for the worlds rich and famous.
+The neighboring Astir beach belongs to the hotel group as well.
+The original Astir Palace (before becoming part of Four Seasons) was opened in 1958 and since then served as one of the attraction points for the worlds rich and famous.
 Its guests included Brigitte Bardot, Mikhail Gorbachev, Frank Sinatra, Lady Gaga and lots of others.
-Thats how it looked in the late 50s after it was opened.
+That’s how it looked in the late 50s after it was opened.